This post may contain affiliate links. Please read my disclosure policy for information.

-Traveling with a baby can be a great experience...
+Traveling with a baby can be a great experience… or…

 A screaming baby, runaway older siblings and furious, exhausted parents…

-Tips for Traveling With Baby
+Checklist for Traveling With a Baby:

 When traveling with a baby it is so important to plan ahead.
 I’ve done the opposite so many times – packing the night before leaving the house.

 It’s not a good idea!

-You will sleep poorly if at all, and will spend the first of your well deserved trip exhausted and irritated.
+You will sleep poorly if at all and will spend the first of your well-deserved trip exhausted and irritated.
 If you breastfeed, the quality of the milk may also be affected, making your baby less content.

 Well if you do plan ad pack ahead, it will be possible to make room for a good night’s sleep the night before you leave.

 Traveling with a baby (or traveling at all, actually) can be quite exhausting.
 With a new baby, you are probably tired anyway, so becoming even more tired can be tough.
 If you will be traveling by car, being sleepy is of course very dangerous!

-If your baby needs a pacifier, a certain blanket or stuffed animal, don’t forget them at home!
+If your baby needs a pacifier, a certain blanket or a lovey, don’t forget them at home!
 It can be worth even bringing your baby’s pillow or sleep sack if he or she uses one.
 Anything that will make the sleep situation as normal as possible will help your baby feel safe and hence sleep better.

 It may also be a good idea to teach your baby to sleep in different environments before you leave.
 Let him sleep in the stroller, the car seat, on your bed (if safe), in your arms, in daylight if you usually draw the curtains, with the radio on and so on.
 This is actually very important if you plan to travel by air with your baby, since on an airplane there is nowhere to go to find a calm spot.

 Stick To The Routines

 If you breastfeed, it is very possible that you will feed your baby more frequently as it is a very effective way to soothe a baby.

 Hide Some Favorite Toys

-A tip is to take away a few of your baby’s favorite toys two weeks before the trip and then introduce them one at a time during your traveling.
+A tip is to hide a few of your baby’s favorite toys two weeks before the trip and then introduce them one at a time during your traveling.
+Hopefully a happy reunion!